Introduction and Scope

 ....

 Note the connections from image-pane to pane-1 and from image-pane to draw-image, and that pane-1 is contained in the CAPI window.
-Draw-image gets called when it is time to
+Draw-image gets called when it is time to ⊠well, when it is time to draw the image!

-Certainly calls to Win32 functions which don’t require handles to windows or other interaction with the CAPI environment work just fine.
+Certainly calls to Win32 functions which donât require handles to windows or other interaction with the CAPI environment work just fine.

-Many good programs use primarily local variables.
-If one wishes to use the multiprocessing environment to operate upon the program from the Lispworks IDE while the Windows program is running, it is important to have access to symbols and variables for the window handles and other Windows resources.
-If SendMessage is to be called from the REPL, a valid hwnd must be available.
+is to be called from the REPL, a valid hwnd must be available.
 A way to have the hwnd available is to do a setf from within a function to which the OS passes the hwnd.
 This may be used as a debug-only technique or left as a permanent part of the program.

 Interfacing to C

-The OS makes many of the Win32 functions available always.
-Other functions, for example the avicap32 video functions, exist in DLLs which must be explicitly loaded.
+video functions, exist in DLLs which must be explicitly loaded.
 Third-party or custom-built DLLs also require explicit loading.

 Make a def file, such as avicap32.def, named after the desired DLL: